dropdog/docs/docs/development.md

 See also [Developing installation profiles and distributions](https://www.drupal.org/developing/distributions).

-Steps to create a new release:
+Steps to create a new release (for the Profile Administrator):

 - Prepare files for the new release
 - Generate [make](http://drushcommands.com/drush-8x/make/) file if not exist using ```drush make-generate``````